image

 The magnesium rich foods are avocado, dark leafy vegetables, lentils, nuts, whole grains, yogurt, fish, banana, dried fruits and dark chocolate.
 Here individual reaction to foods may vary as many of our patients reported aggravation of cough and asthma symptoms from eating banana, fish and dried fruits.

 Adequate potassium levels are also associated with improved lung function and reduced frequency of asthma attacks.
-Potassium is found in root vegetables, beans, papaya, kiwi, orange, mango, banana.
-But, many parents have reported increase in cough and worsening of asthma symptoms after eating banana.
+Potassium is mostly found in root vegetables, beans, papaya, kiwi, orange, mango, banana.
+But, many parents have reported increase in cough and worsening of asthma symptoms after eating banana and orange.

 Selenium